jchbesant/1Centre-HTML-Parser-/README.md

 a less-than sign; charachter; greater-than sign.
 Any length less than this for a tag will give an Invalid output.
 This will also give tags with extra whitespaces an Invalid output.
+- Self-closing tags are given in the format <br/> or <div/>.

+I was not able to do any automated test as I am not familiar with doing that on Python.
+Sorry for the inconvenience.
+I tried to use pytest through PyCharm but was not sure how it worked with a function like this.